Find a provider by last name

 Dr. Muller received his Bachelors in Science in Biology from Stanford University in California.
 His medical degree was awarded from the University of Nevada in Reno in 1985.
 He interned at the University of California at Davis.
 His three-year residency program was also at the University of California.
 Dr. Muller is a member of the American Medical Association as well as the Theta Xi Fraternity.
 He also received recognition for Outstanding Performance as a Resident.
 His subspecialty is Nephrology.

-Karson Nasstrom, FNP — Obstetrics
+Karson Nasstrom, FNP — Immediate Care Clinic — Coos Bay

 Karson Nasstrom was raised in Sebastopol, California.
 She graduated in 2000 with her Bachelor’s Degree in Nursing from Humboldt State University, California.
 She attended graduate school at Long Beach State University, California.
 She graduated in 2004 with a Masters Degree in Nursing and Family Nurse Practitioner Certification.
 Karson is Board Certified by ANCC in the state of Oregon.
 She is a member of American Academy of Nurse Practitioners.
-She enjoys reading and spending time with her husband and daughter.
+She enjoys reading and spending time with her husband and daughters.

 David E. Oelke, MD — Internal